cdaugherty231/TE-Course-Work/module-4/32_Vue_Component_Communication/student-tutorial/README.md

 You see in the interface that everything works as it did before, but now an error won't show in the console because you're following the rule that states that all data changes should happen in a mutation.

-## Step five: Add a component to show summary information
+## Step Five: Add a component to show summary information

 Now create a new component called `TodoSummary.vue` in the `src/components` folder.
 This component shows summary information about your list.